nix-community/cache-nix-action/README.md

 ```

 > **Note**
 > You must use the `cache` or `restore` action in your workflow before you need to use the files that might be restored from the cache.
-If the provided `key` matches an existing cache, a new cache is not created and if the provided `key` doesn't match an existing cache, a new cache is automatically created provided the job completes successfully.
+If the provided `primary-key` matches an existing cache, a new cache is not created and if the provided `primary-key` doesn't match an existing cache, a new cache is automatically created provided the job completes successfully.

 ## Caching Strategies